RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 ### Console

 To use this one, you'll have to know about Javascript programming.
-Without it, you'd not be able to do anything in the console tab but if you know it, then you can find some nice things that developpers stores in the global `window` context.
+Without it, you'd not be able to do anything in the console tab but if you know it, then you can find some nice things that developers stores in the global `window` context.

 ![image](https://user-images.githubusercontent.com/9881407/187094602-c2ae280f-635a-46c7-a62c-4d314a781d5d.png)